Vamsi995/Vamsi995.github.io/_achievements/woc.md

     alt: "placeholder image 3"
 ---

+I participated in the winter of code open source program organized by Google Student Developer Club at DSC IEM.
+I contributed to the project of "Text Sentiment Analysis" under the sub-organization of IEM.

-Here is the link to my blog for WoC: [Blog Link](https://khanfarhan10.github.io/woc/WoCabulary/)
+Here is the link to my blog for WoC: [WoCabulary](https://khanfarhan10.github.io/woc/WoCabulary/)

+Here is the GitHub project: [Text Sentiment Analysis](https://github.com/Vamsi995/TextSentimentAnalysis)